-• Our degrees allow you to study History of Art from the medieval period to the present.
-We have experts across the spectrum and our lecturing and tutorial staff have many decades of experience in teaching.
-In Film Studies, we have particular expertise in US and British Film and television.
+Our range of degrees allow you to study the history of art from the medieval period to the present.
+We have experts from across the field, with many decades of teaching experience.
+Our Film Studies lecturers have particular expertise in US and British film and television.

-• You will have regular opportunities to hear from and meet those working in the subject, to enhance and inform your career prospects.
-In Film Studies, we offer a specialist module taught by a Film Journalist.
+You will have lots of opportunity to hear from and meet with those in the field, to enhance and build your career prospects.
+We offer a specialist module in Film Journalism taught by a film journalist.

 - BA History of Art